shokhrukh1212/async-race/README.md

+# Async-race-api

+## Setup and Running

+- Use `node 14.x` or higher.
+- Clone this repo: `$ git clone https://github.com/mikhama/async-race-api.git`.
+- Go to downloaded folder: `$ cd async-race-api`.
+- Install dependencies: `$ npm install`.
+- Start server: `$ npm start`.
+- Now you can send requests to the address: `http://127.0.0.1:3000`.

 ## Checklist
+### Estimated Score: 390/405

 ## 🚀 UI Deployment

-- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.
+- [x] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.

 ## ✅ Requirements to Commits and Repository